komljen/ceph-salt/README.md

         - /srv/salt
         - /var/cache/salt/master/minions

-Those changes will add option for minions to send files to the master and other minions to be able to get those files.
-Restart your salt master and clone my git repository:
+Those options will make sure that minions can send files to the master and other minions to be able to get those files.
+Restart the Salt master node and clone my git repository:

     rm -rf /srv/salt /srv/pillar
     cd /srv && git clone https://github.com/komljen/salt-ceph.git .